quantaosun/Ambertools-OpenMM-MD/README.md

 ```
 Create a new Conda environment named "Ambertools-OpenMM-MD "
 ```
-conda create -n Ambertools-OpenMM-MD python=3.7
+conda create -n Ambertools-OpenMM-MD python=3.7 (noly run this for the 1st time)
 ```
 Activate the new environment
 ```
 conda activate Ambertools-OpenMM-MD
 ```
-In the new environment, install jupyter notebook
+In the new environment, install jupyter notebook (only run this for the 1st time)
 ```
 conda install jupyter
 ```